 Caño Negro Green Forest Lodge

-Caño Negro Lodge features air-conditioned rooms with private baths, a well-appointed dining room and an adjacent lounge and bar with a scenic view of the vast, live lagoons fed by springs and the Rio Negro.
+Caño Negro Lodge features air-conditioned rooms with private baths, a large dining room with an adjacent lounge and bar and a scenic view of the vast spring-fed lagoons.

-The Lodges is located in the picturesque Amazonian jungle.
-An array of wildlife can be viewed here - birds, giant caimans and possibly a jaguar laying on the beach or strolling across the riverbanks.
+The Lodge is located in the picturesque Amazonian jungle.
+Wildlife viewing includes a wide variety of birds, giant caimans and possibly a jaguar laying on the beach or strolling across the riverbanks.

 Meals: Bolivian and American foods are featured.
 Fresh fish, beef, pork, and chicken are accompanied by an assortment of delicious soups, salads, rice, bread, and mixed vegetables.
 The camp supplies bottled water, soft drinks, local liquor, beer and wine with dinner.
 Bring your own specialty liquor.